Weighted estimates of commutators for $0<p<\infty$: Proofs of theorems

 Denote by $Q^{x_0}_{l} $ the cube centered at $x_0$ with side length $2l$.
 Clearly, $\lambda Q^{x_0}_{l} =Q^{x_0}_{\lambda l}$ for $\lambda>0$.
 Now, let us prove the theorems.

-In the following proof of the theorems, we always suppose that $T$ is defined for every $(p,s,w)$-block and is a linear operator or sublinear operator satisfying (1.3), $b$ is a $BMO$ function, and $h$ is a $(p,s,w)$-block with supp $h\subseteq Q=Q^{x_0}_{2^{m_0}}$.
+In the following proof of the theorems, we always suppose that $T$ is defined for every $(p,s,w)$-block and is a linear operator or sublinear operator whose commutator satisfies (1.3), $b$ is a $BMO$ function, and $h$ is a $(p,s,w)$-block with supp $h\subseteq Q=Q^{x_0}_{2^{m_0}}$.

 Denote $n^{1/2}=2^{l_0}$ and $ k_0=m_0+l_0 $, clearly $n^{1/2}Q=Q^{x_0}_{2^{k_0}}$.

 We need the following split of $T_bh$ to prove the theorems, for all $x\in {\bf R}^n$,

 This can be seen from the following.
 By H\"{o}lder inequality, (3.3) and the definition of $h$, we see that